jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 6. **Floating-Point Comparisons**: Never use exact equality for floating-point comparisons in tests.
 Use approximate equality checks with a small tolerance or specialized tools like `pytest.approx()`.

+7. **Test Resource Cleanup**: Use specialized tools like `shutil.rmtree()` for cleaning up complex resources like directory trees in tests.
+Consider using `try/finally` or context managers to ensure cleanup happens even if tests fail.

 ## Error Handling and Resilience

 1. **Robust Error Handling**: Implement comprehensive error handling from the beginning to make debugging easier and improve application resilience.